isomerpages/moe-sshideasfestival/_media/Ideas Festival Launch.md

 <p></p>
 <p>Minister Chan's address was followed by two keynote speeches by Professor
-Lily Kong (President of the Singapore Management University) and Professor Wang Gungwu (University Professor, NUS), which underscored the importance of social sciences and humanities research in all aspects of life, and as a key asset for Singapore to meet emerging challenges.</p>
+Lily Kong (President of the Singapore Management University) and Professor Wang Gungwu (University Professor, NUS), who underscored the importance of social sciences and humanities research in all aspects of life, and as a key asset for Singapore to meet emerging challenges.</p>
 </td>